paula-cristina-vaz/gitbook/how-to/token-exchange.md

 ## Overview

-This flow is named "Token Exchange", because Farfetch STS issues a second access token that allows a resource A to access a resource B on behalf of the customer and the client application.
+This flow is named "Token Exchange", because  STS issues a second access token that allows a resource A to access a resource B on behalf of the customer and the client application.
 The client application delegates in resource A the necessary permissions that allow resource A to act on behalf of the customer.
 The access token claims inform Resource B who is the customer, the client application and who is the delegate that is acting on behalf of the customer and the client application.

 **Delegation** works as follows: